 The following presentations are resources from talks given by ICDRiA affiliates and guest lecturers.
-If you are seeking material from a talk which is not posted below, please contact Emily Bartlett.
+If you are seeking material from a talk which is not posted below, please contact Karen Decker.

 RICHARDSON, Texas (June 11, 2011)—ICDRiA is awarded a renewed contract with CEA, the French Alternative Energies and Atomic Energy Commission (Commissariat à l'énergie atomique et aux énergies alternatives).
 The partnership between ICDRiA and CEA began in 2005 and is now extended through 2013.

 The CEA is active in four main areas: low-carbon energies, defense and security, information technologies and health technologies.
 In each of these fields, the CEA maintains a cross-disciplinary culture of engineers and researchers, building on the synergies between fundamental and technological research.